 - If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.

 - Gently pour the heavy cream over the chocolate chips, making sure they are covered with cream.
-Allow mixture to sit for 1-2 minutes.
+Let the mixture sit for 1-2 minutes.

-- Set aside to cool for about 20 minutes (or place in fridge for about 10 minutes), until the mixture is just slightly warm to the touch.
+- Set aside to cool for about 10 minutes or place in the fridge for about 5 minutes until the mixture is just slightly warm to the touch.